actions/stale/README.md

 #### exempt-issue-milestones

-Override [exempt-milestones](#exempt-milestones) but only to process the issue that does not contain one of these milestone(s).
+Override [exempt-milestones](#exempt-milestones) but only to process the issues that does not contain one of these milestone(s).

 Default value: unset

 #### exempt-pr-milestones

-Override [exempt-milestones](#exempt-milestones) but only to process the pull request that does not contain one of these milestone(s).
+Override [exempt-milestones](#exempt-milestones) but only to process the pull requests that does not contain one of these milestone(s).

+Default value: unset

+#### exempt-all-milestones

+If set to `true`, the issues or the pull requests with a milestone will not be marked as stale automatically.

+Default value: `false`

+#### exempt-all-issue-milestones

+Override [exempt-all-milestones](#exempt-all-milestones) but only to exempt the issues with a milestone to be marked as stale automatically.

+Default value: unset

+#### exempt-all-pr-milestones

+Override [exempt-all-milestones](#exempt-all-milestones) but only to exempt the pull requests with a milestone to be marked as stale automatically.

 Default value: unset